Wave packet: The Airy wave train

 Note the momentum distribution obtained by integrating over all x is constant.
 Since this is the probability density in momentum space, it is evident that the wave function itself is not normalizable.

-In 2018, the first experimental observation of the cubic phase of accelerating Airy wave packets was achieved by a collaboration of researchers from Israeli, German, and American universities.

 Free propagator

 The narrow-width limit of the Gaussian wave packet solution discussed is the free propagator kernel K. For other differential equations, this is usually called the Green's function, but in quantum mechanics it is traditional to reserve the name Green's function for the time Fourier transform of K.